 Japan is one of the world’s most intriguing travel locations.
 With a staggeringly vibrant blend of traditional and modernity, the country has just about something for everyone, and then more.
 On a visit to Japan, people normally spend their time exploring the ancient temples as well as the modern architecture that makes up the country’s […]

 Simply put—Japan is an amazing destination.
-From a strong cultural reverence for nature and order to the ultra high tech industry, the country has a bit of everything, which can be a bit overwhelming, especially on a first-time visit to Japan can seem overwhelming.
+From a strong cultural reverence for nature and order to the ultra high tech industry, the country has a bit of everything.
+Planning a first-time visit to Japan can seem overwhelming.
 Never fear.
-Featured contributor, Debi Lander from ByLanderSea, is here to share her impressions and tips […]
+Featured contributor, Debi Lander from ByLanderSea, is here to share her impressions and tips so that […]

 While we enjoy active travel of any sorts, we absolutely adore off-the-beaten path adventures in faraway lands.
 Guest writers, Sarah and Laura from Wandercooks, are here to tell us all about their adventures biking through Japan on the beautiful Kibiji Trail.
 Japan is a complex and beautiful country that brings to mind both ancient temples […]

 How comfortable are you when it comes to exploring a completely foreign city on your own?
 It seems that travelers are always divided on the issue of organized tours versus DIY exploration.
 However, both travel styles have their advantages and disadvantages and sometimes it just comes down to the individual destination.
 Today, My Itchy Travel […]